srijan71/loan-data-analysis/README.md

 # loan-data-analysis
-In this project we have successfully managed to
+In this project I have successfully managed to
 1) Clean the dataset
 2) Preprocess the dataset
 3) Prepare the dataset for further analysis